 Obtaining the status of freedom from disease can carry important implications for trade, but also nontrade purposes such as to decide when to stop an elimination programme.
 Thus, it may have relevance for a country, a zone as well as for individual herds (certification programmes).

-Scenario for which freedom shall be demonstrated

 The framework distinguishes between four scenarios, for which freedom shall be demonstrated: